 - Check all drivers are up to date – Drivers for your graphics card, your DJ gear if it needs/recommends them, and any others, should be the latest versions, although audio drivers are a special case (see box below)

 - Check your DJ gear’s firmware is up to date – This is one many people miss, but your DJ gear’s latest firmware will be optimised to work with your laptop’s latest operating system updates, so it is important to keep this up to date, too.
 Check your gear manufacturer’s downloads page for the latest firmware and for instructions as to how to check, and if necessary, update yours.
 Do this even if your gear is brand new, as often new gear needs an immediate firmware update

-- Set the display to never go off – Head into the settings and find the place where you can tell the display to stay on all the time, on both battery and mains power, because you don’t want a screensaver coming up mid-set…
+- Consider setting the display to never go off – Head into the settings and find the place where you can tell the display to stay on all the time, on both battery and mains power, because you don’t want a screensaver coming up mid-set…

 - Set the disks to never turn off/go to sleep – When DJing, you want everything to be running 24/7.
 Yes, this runs down the battery and uses more power than otherwise, but performance comes first, so make sure you have this setting checked

 - Set any other performance settings you find to “high” – Windows usually has a “High performance” setting, and depending on the flavour of OS your computer has, there may be other settings that give you a choice between performance and (usually) preserving battery – if you spot any, go with performance

 - Disable auto updates – But the caveat is, you should still keep your computer up to date, so you’ll need to check manually for updates (which is preferable to your computer deciding it wants to install a whole raft of them 10 minutes before a gig, and says it will take 90 minutes to do…)

 Your audio driver is obviously essential, as it is what facilitates smooth audio – the most important thing when DJing.